mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can help identify patterns in build failures by analyzing commit histories, build logs, and test results.
-It can suggest optimizations in the build system to reduce flakiness and improve reliability.
+- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
+For example, if a commit message indicates a change in a critical build script, SAGE-AI can trigger additional tests or notify the team.
-- **Suggestions:** Implement automated build monitoring with SAGE-AI to detect and alert on build failures.
-Use AI to analyze build logs and suggest fixes for recurring issues.
-Regularly update the build system to support the latest architectures (i386, x86_64, ARM64, RISC-V).
+- **Recommendations:** Implement AI-driven pre-commit hooks to run basic tests and checks.
+Use AI to analyze build logs to identify recurring issues and suggest fixes.

 ### 🐛 Bug Detection & Resolution
 **AI Assistance in Bug Identification and Fixing:**
-- **Positive Impact:** SAGE-AI can analyze code changes, test results, and
+- **Bug Detection:** SAGE-AI can analyze commit messages and code changes to identify potential bugs.
+For instance, if a commit message indicates a change in a critical function, SAGE-AI can suggest running additional tests.
+- **

 ---